-What is Wharton's Jelly?Postpartum
+What is Wharton's Jelly?Pregnancy

 While Wharton’s Jelly sounds like some abstract cooking ingredient, it's actually a gelatinous substance that protects the umbilical cord.
 Named after Thomas Wharton, whom discovered it in 1656, this jelly-like substance’s function is to provide support for the vein and arteries and also prevents kinking of the umbilical cord during movement of the fetus in the womb.